Many-body bound states and induced interactions of charged impurities in a bosonic bath

+It is anticipated that the pinning of the impurities enhances the sharpness of density perturbations as compared to the situation in which the impurities are mobile.
+For example, this is known from the problem of an impenetrable one-dimensional gas in the presence of an impurity which is either mobile or pinned.
+The impurity profile shows Friedel oscillations in both cases, although the amplitude of the oscillations is larger in the pinned case~\cite{GirardeauWright2000}.
+Qualitatively, this can be understood in terms of a stronger interference pattern when an incident particle is bounced back from a non-moving impurity as compared to the situation in which the impurity can move. \\

-In Ref.~\cite{Ding2022}, the regularized potential~(\ref{eq:Vaireg}) has been utilized to predict induced ion-ion interactions.
+{\textbf{Analytical expressions} --} In Ref.~\cite{Ding2022}, the regularized potential~(\ref{eq:Vaireg}) has been utilized to predict induced ion-ion interactions.
 There, the impurity-bath interaction in second quantization is described by

 where $\mathbf{R}$ denotes the separation among the two ions, $V_q$ is the Fourier transform of the atom-ion potential, $\hat c_{\mathbf{k}}^\dag$ ($\hat c_{\mathbf{k}}$) denotes the creation (annihilation) operator of a boson with momentum $\mathbf{k}$.
 The theory implicitly assumes that the boson-boson interaction is sufficiently weak to make the Bogolyubov theory applicable, i.e., $n\, a_{\mathrm{bb}}^3\ll 1$ everywhere with $n$ being the local gas density.
-The induced interaction between ions is obtained by calculating the energy shift due to their presence in the bath.
-In second-order, it is given by
+The induced interaction between ions $V_{\mathrm{ind}}(R)$ is obtained by calculating the energy shift due to their presence in the bath.